pat-unlearn/claude-code-presentation/slides.md

 <div v-click class="mt-4 p-3 bg-purple-50 rounded-lg border-l-4 border-purple-400">
   <p class="text-center text-sm text-purple-800 font-semibold">
-    🎭 <strong>Think of it as:</strong> Having a senior security expert, documentation specialist, and QA engineer all working on your code simultaneously
+    🎭 <strong>Think of it as:</strong> Having a senior security expert, documentation specialist, and QA engineer all working on your code
   </p>
 </div>